 Really.
 Tough.
 Work.
 Trying to figure out how to co-exist in the world with other people.
 But we weren’t put in this world alone, so we better figure out how to empathetically engage in our social sphere.

-It’s hard enough work trying to figure it all out on my own; how much more difficult patiently teaching the littles.
 Some days it feels like no matter how much direction you give them, they still resort to headbanging, hairpulling, tattletaling, bugging one another.
 And you get to hear the full transcript…

 “And mom, then she said…”